-In order to assess the Severn’s water quality we established a monitoring program throughout the summer months, in which we monitor 15 sampling stations every 1-2 weeks.
+In order to assess the Severn’s water quality we established a monitoring program throughout the summer months, in which we monitor 15 sampling stations every one to two weeks.
 We stress measurements of dissolved oxygen as this is a major threat to habitats in this area of the Bay.
 We also test for salinity and water clarity, and record temperatures.
 The Program is supervised by Dr. Pierre Henkart.
 You can read our complete, detailed monitoring reports here:

 The monitoring results for Dissolved Oxygen, Salinity & Temperature, and Water Clarity are summarized below.